 How does Microsoft Teams work?

-The digital workplace offers threaded chats.
-Although team conversations are, by default, visible to the entire team, there is the ability to have private discussions.
-It also works with Skype to offer voice and video conferences.
-It even supports fun elements like emojis, stickers, GIFs, and custom memes.
-These features are a big part of why Slack has become the go-to service for teams and workplaces.
+Although team conversations are, by default, visible to the entire team, it's easy to have private discussions via text.
+It supports fun elements like emojis, stickers, GIFs, and custom memes.
+So far, so Slack.

-But what makes Microsoft Teams different is that Word, Excel, PowerPoint, SharePoint, OneNote, Planner, Power BI, and Delve are all built in, and it's backed by Microsoft Graph, which enables intelligent services.
-From what we could see in Microsoft's demo, the app has a menu bar on the right that provides access to activity alerts, your chats, teams, meetings, files, and settings.
+But what makes Microsoft Teams different from Slack is that Word, Excel, PowerPoint, SharePoint, OneNote, Planner, Power BI, and Delve are all built-in.
+The menu bar provides access to activity alerts, your chats, teams, meetings, files, and settings.

 Which platforms does Microsoft Teams support?

-Microsoft Teams is compatible with Windows, Mac, Android, iOS, and web platforms - just like other Office 365 apps.
+Microsoft Teams is compatible with Windows, macOS, Android, iOS and it's also available on the web - just like other Microsoft 365 apps.

 How much does Microsoft Teams cost?